JessicaEpdx/pizza_party_on/README.md

 ### Setup ###

-Visit http://www.JessicaEngel.com/pizza to see a working model of PizzaPal If you'd like it up on your computer just clone to your desktop and put on your own website server.
+If you'd like it up on your computer just clone to your desktop and put on your own website server.

 ### Debugging ###